MIRRORS

 Research here is far from complete.
 So far we know that dolphins, crows, magpies, orcas, orangutans, manta rays, and surprisingly ants can recognise themselves spontaneously.

-From what i've seen and learnt great apes, elephants, and gorillas take a little time.
-Chimpanzees take more time before they can appreciate the experience.
+From what i've seen and learnt great apes, elephants, and gorillas take a little time, and chimpanzees even longer, before they can recognise themselves.

 Often animals start indulging in new forms of so-called self-directive behaviour like looking into their own mouths.